Yamaha E-70/EX-2

 Interestingly the waveform generators for the orchestra are slightly more complex as they allow for interpolation.
 Digitally generated audio had one more issue that needed tackling: aliasing in waveforms with high harmonic overtone content.

 The way this is used is that the higher the note being played the stronger the interpolation and thus the weaker the harmonic overtones get.
-This prevents nasty artifacts such as aliasing on high notes.

 The Analog Glory (VCF, VCA)

 The IG00155 used in the organs is the same as the IG00156 in the CS synths, but has a slightly "calmer" resonance and more low-end, which makes them very interesting filters.
 Personally at least I prefer these specs over loads of resonance but too much thinning out.
-Though the IG00155 of course still thins out at high resonance.
+Though the IG00155 of course still thins out at very high resonance.

 Having heard Marc's Son Of GX in action I was surprised how full & rich the sounds are.
 The basses are absolutely thunderous.